-We champion the advancement of quantum talent and technology in South Carolina.
+MISSION: Champion the advancement of quantum talent and technology in South Carolina.

-We believe unprecedented collaboration can inspire technical discoveries that transform our region’s economy.
+PURPOSE: We believe unprecedented collaboration can inspire technical discoveries that transform our region’s economy.

-Improvement in computing power drives growth in just about all aspects of the modern economy, especially sectors such as: finance, drug discovery, advanced manufacturing, logistics, and securing the data that drives our infrastructure.
+Improvement in computing power drives growth in just about all aspects of the modern economy, especially sectors such as finance, drug discovery, advanced manufacturing, logistics, and securing the data that drives our infrastructure.

 In 2021, Summit was beaten by a chip no bigger than a thumbnail.
 In just three minutes and 20 seconds, this chip performed a series of calculations that would have taken Summit 10,000 years.

 This new approach to computing is at the heart of a fundamentally different kind of computer called a Quantum computer.
 As a direct result of Quantum computing technology entering the commercial market, computing as we know it will change more in the next 10 years than it has since the introduction of computers.

 Quantum computing will contribute greatly to the areas of critical importance to South Carolina’s economy:

 South Carolina is investing in a roadmap including experienced leadership in community building, collaboration, and entrepreneurship to support academic and industry partners in this Quantum future.
 If SC Quantum doesn't do this work with our partners , we risk losing a generational pipeline of talent and employers.